Guide to Recovery & Post-Operative Care after Laser Eye Surgery

 - By this time, the cornea has regained much of its strength and you can hit the gym and do light exercise like jogging, stationary cycling, and lifting light weights.

-- It’s important to prevent anything like sweat getting into your eyes and to avoid rubbing or touching them.
+- It’s important to prevent anything like sweat from getting into your eyes and to avoid rubbing or touching them.

 - As your eyes continue to heal over the next week, some blurriness and fluctuation in vision may occur.
-Take extra care especially when driving in low light conditions.
+Take extra care, especially when driving in low light conditions.
 Temporary glasses can be prescribed to help you cope during the first few months as the refraction settles down.

 - Apart from avoiding vigorous exercise and having to take a bit more care of your eyes than usual, life is pretty much back to normal.

-- Any effects like night glare gradually disappear over the next few weeks and will continue to be assessed at your 3-4 week and 3 month aftercare appointments.
+- Any effects like night glare gradually disappear over the next few weeks and will continue to be assessed at your 3-4 week and 3-month aftercare appointments.